Donna M. Kridelbaugh

 Parent Volunteer, Dr. Howard Elementary School (2003–2006)

-Served as volunteer and event chair for Reflections literature and art contest.
+Served as a volunteer and event chair for Reflections literature and art contest and recruited volunteer judges.
 Designed classroom activities for grade-school students as part of Science Share program.

 Volunteer, Planned Parenthood of Illinois (2005)